Join Us for Community Day!

 - Hunger Task Force Farm: Raking and cleaning orchards, preparing fields/garden beds for spring and summer plantings.
 Be prepared to work outside and be active.
 Volunteers will be bending, stooping, lifting, and carrying.
 Work boots and gloves are recommended.

 - Journey House: Empowers families on Milwaukee's near Southside to move out of poverty by offering adult education, youth development, workforce readiness, and family engagement.
-Specific projects will be updated as determined.
+Volunteers will be doing gardening tasks and painting lines on a playground.

 - Operation Chemo Comfort at Froedtert Hospital: Must know how to knit or crochet.
 Please bring your own needles and/or hooks.
 Yarn is provided.
 Hats will be donated to Operation Chemo Comfort at Froedtert Hospital.